edward-shen-2002/Web-Prototype-Mirror/OPTIMIZATIONS.md

 The active sheet is the only important item that's visible.
 The other sheet states are not being used and are just taking up space.
 We could compress/serialize the inactive sheets and only decompress/convert back to state when activated.

+We could also put the inactive sheet data in the local storage and transfer it out when needed.

 ### Sockets

 Currently, this is not possible to implement with the time constraints, and may be even too ambitious to attempt.
 A big benefit is that sockets allow multi-collaboration.